bitcannery/bitcannery-website/pages/03.howto/docs.md

 `<name-of-your-contract>` is the name of contract you've received with the private key.
 App will ask you for this key, and either decrypt the message or ask to wait for more keepers to send their message parts.
 In latter case try decrypting the message in a couple of hours.

-_Demo: stopping check-ins and decode the secret:_
 [![asciicast](https://asciinema.org/a/JmtxqGBAl1cgJAIikAKMcGZsW.png)](https://asciinema.org/a/JmtxqGBAl1cgJAIikAKMcGZsW)
+(Demo: stopping check-ins and decode the secret)

 ## Run as a Keeper